Skip to content

 1. Command output — stdout and stderr from executed steps

-2. Log files - When logging is enabled
+2. Log files — when JSONL event logging is enabled

 Sensitive Steps

 For steps that handle particularly sensitive data, you can mark them as sensitive to receive additional protection.
-See the Sensitive Steps documentation.
+See the Sensitive Steps section of the steps configuration page.